netdata/netdata/docs/guides/step-by-step/step-06.md

     }
 ```

-Restart Netdata using `service netdata restart` or the [correct
+Restart Netdata using `sudo systemctl restart netdata`, or the [appropriate
-alternative](/docs/getting-started.md#start-stop-and-restart-netdata) for your system, and Netdata will auto-detect
+method](/docs/configure/start-stop-restart.md) for your system, and Netdata will auto-detect metrics from your Nginx web
-metrics from your Nginx web server!
+server!

 While not necessary for most auto-detection and collection purposes, you can also configure the Nginx collector itself
 by editing its configuration file: